GabrielDCelery/personal-notes/02_area/system-design/scale-gut-check-deep-dive.md

 At 100K RPS, queues become a core architectural pattern for writes — not just for async jobs.
 Instead of every request writing synchronously to the DB, you accept the request, put a message on a queue (SQS, Kafka, RabbitMQ), return immediately, and let workers process it async.
 This levels out write spikes dramatically.

+**The pattern:** placing an order means writing to the DB, emitting an event, and an orchestrator picks it up asynchronously.
+The app doesn't "handle" the order — it accepts it and hands it off.
+The rules of a traditional request-response app no longer apply.
+Every architectural decision matters, and every component without a backup plan becomes the one that takes you down.

 **Important distinction:** queues aren't a 100K RPS invention.
 Any system that has slow or unreliable async work — sending emails, processing payments, resizing images, firing webhooks — needs a queue at 10K RPS, 1K RPS, even 100 RPS.
 The moment work takes longer than a request should wait, can fail and needs retrying, or spikes unpredictably, you need a queue.
-The difference at 100K RPS is that queues become a _systemic_ write buffer — not just a place to offload slow tasks.
+The difference at 100K RPS is that queues become a _systemic_ architectural pattern — not just a place to offload slow tasks, but the primary way the system processes writes at all.

 ### Infrastructure